 The motivation to leave may be a result of several factors that interact with each other rather than one particular issue, so it is important to recognise the complexity of the situation.

-Analysis of when midwives left, as presented in Table 23, highlighted that two midwives left after seven months, during the transition period which involved a very 'steep learning curve' and before they had learned to 'make the job work for them'.
+Analysis of when midwives left, as presented in Table 21, highlighted that two midwives left after seven months, during the transition period before they had learned to 'make the job work for them' (see Chapter Eight).
 They clearly felt unsuited to caseload practice.
-Also, seven midwives left during the period August '95 to December '95.
+Also, seven midwives left during the period August 1995 to December 1995.
 This was a time of considerable uncertainty and change in the project and its management, with the midwives considering they were receiving little assurance from management concerning the future of what was initially a two year project.
 Motivation to move was clearly enhanced by a sense of poor job security and feeling undervalued.

-Table 23: Number of 'original' midwives leaving by month of project
+Table 21 Number of 'original' midwives leaving by month of project